MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/customizer/toastnotification-step5-add-hosted-controls-events-action-callsagent-supervisor-configurations.md

 ms.custom:
 ---

-# Step 5: Add the hosted control, events, and action calls to the agent and supervisor configurations
+# Step 5: Add the hosted control, events, forms and action calls to configurations

 Applies to Dynamics 365 for Customer Engagement apps version 9.1.0